 I adopt what Robert Colls calls an ‘inside-out’ approach.
 In studying community’s development, I embrace its messiness as a concept, with each chapter offering a different perspective on community.
 I seek not to neatly define or measure community but to explore how it was experienced by the people of St. Helens.
 To this end, I use various approaches including oral history interviews, surveys, ‘imagined futures’ essays, and close analysis of materials produced by local grass-roots groups and the local press.
 I examine the role local industries and local/national government play in community, an important consideration for a town so influenced by its paternalist industries even today.
 Ultimately, I argue that community both evolves and persists in towns like St. Helens, despite the challenges of de-industrialisation and regeneration faced in recent decades.

 Personal & Academic Background

 I grew up in St. Helens, near Liverpool, before sending myself to Coventry in 2011 to study a BA in French & History at the University of Warwick.
 Upon graduating in 2015, I went souther still to enrol on a two year Masters degree in Anglophone Studies at the University of Nice, where I juggled studying and seminar tutoring with a part-time retail job and a brief career as a rickshaw driver.
 Having plentifully stocked myself with Vitamin D from the Côte d'Azur sky, I returned to Warwick in 2017 to begin my PhD.

-In September 2018, I became the Administrative Assistant for the Warwick Oral History NetworkLink opens in a new window.
+Since September 2018, I have been the Administrative Assistant for the Warwick Oral History NetworkLink opens in a new window.
 The OHN runs regular seminars, provides assistance to various community oral history projects, and hosts reading groups for researchers at the university wishing to share knowledge/experiences of using oral history.

 2017-2022 - DPhil History (University of Warwick)